 Previously, we noted how e-safety could be encouraged in schools through educating teachers and children.
 In order to help this, we offer yearly seminars to constantly update you on how best to approach your digital security, led by a specialist from the Lucy Faithfull Foundation.
 You can read more here.

 Digital security does not begin and end at the school gate.
 We offer packages for parents on how to reinforce digital security, and emphasise to their children how best to ensure online safety in schools, and at home.

 However, it is also important to secure your data to ensure online safety. identifies the need for educated children and teachers, but also emphasises ‘robust e-safety policies and procedures, IT infrastructure and support and regular reviewing of your e-safety provision’.

 These policies, procedures, and infrastructure can boost online safety in schools through processes such as email encryption.
 As the EU General Data Protection Regulation (GDPR) was rolled out earlier this year, there are new policies on managing data.
 It is important that your school protects students’ data and privacy.
 SoftEgg works closely with GDPR.co.uk in order to help ensure your school’s compliance.
-For more details about this, see our blog from March outlining the changes.

 An important part of this protection requires regular and secure backups, in the event of data loss.
 Training staff to back up all data is vital in any business or company, and particularly so in the case of schools dealing with students’ personal data.